 Therefore, based on the Plemelj's formulae, one can has

 such that the solution $q(x,t)$ of the Hirota equation is given by using the solution $M^{(0)}(x,t;z)$ given by Eq.~(\ref{RHP-jie}) of the RHP-1 \bee \ene

+In this paper, we will use the idea of Refs.~\cite{Girotti-1,Girotti-2,Grava-3} to analyze the asymptotic behaviors of a soliton gas for the Hirota equation.
 The rest of this paper is arranged as follows.
 In Sec.
 2, based on the Riemann-Hilbert problem 1, we present the Riemann-Hilber problem related to the soliton gas of the Hirota equation, which is regarded as the limit $N\to \infty$ of its $N$-soliton solution, where the discrete spectra are chosen as the pure imaginary numbers within the intervals $(ia, ib)\cup(-ib,-ia)$.
 In Sec.
 3, we present the large-space asymptotics of the soliton gas of the potential $q(x,0)$ of the Hirota equation as $x\to -\infty$.
 In Sec.
 4, we give the corresponding large-space asymptotics of the soliton gas of the potential $q(x,t_0)$ of the Hirota equation for the fixed $t=t_0$ as $x\to -\infty$.
 In Sec.
 5, we give the long-time asymptotics of the soliton gas of the potential $q(x,t)$ of the complex mKdV equation ($\alpha=0,\, \beta=1$) as $t\to +\infty$ at three fundamental spatial domains, $\xi=x/t>4\beta b^2,\, \xi_c<\xi=x/t<4\beta b^2,\, \xi=x/t<\xi_c$.
 In Sec.
 6, we study the property of the soliton gas with the discrete spectra filling uniformly a quadrature domain.
 Finally, we give some conclusions and discussions in Sec.
 7.